 - 1 cup of milk 360 mg.

 These are just examples of potassium-rich foods but most fresh foods contain quite high levels of potassium.
-So a normal healthy diet containing a variety of fruit, vegetables and other fresh foods will provide a good quantity of potassium for most people.
+So a normal healthy diet containing a variety of fruit and vegetables will provide enough potassium for most people.
+However, you should seek medical advice if you are experiencing severe symptoms from high or low potassium intake.

 Further reading and references